ChiffX/gpu-stock-scraper/README.md

 ### Requirements
 1. Download appropriate [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) to the `scraping/` folder
 2. `pip3 install -r requirements.txt`

+## Enabling Gmail
+* **NOTE**: This method is fairly insecure and Google will ask you to allow insecure apps to use this method
+1. Go to the [Less secure app access section of your Google Account](https://myaccount.google.com/lesssecureapps).
+You might need to sign in.
+2. Turn Allow less secure apps off.
 3. Create a .env file, using .env_sample as a guide, and input email information
-    * **NOTE**: This method is fairly insecure and Google will ask you to allow insecure apps to use this method

 ### Operation
 `python3 main.py`